-UROREC[®] (silodosin)
+UROREC® (silodosin)

 Silodosin is a drug indicated for the treatment of benign prostatic hyperplasia (BPH), a widespread disease on the increase in aging populations.
 It manifests in males, generally after the age of fifty, with problems linked to urination, such as reduced urine stream, increased frequency and urgency and nocturia.
 Silodosin is a powerful antagonist of the α 1 adrenergic receptors with a high affinity for α 1A receptors.
 Blocking of the α 1A receptors leads to a rapid increase in urine flow and an improvement in both irritative symptoms (frequency, urgency, nocturia) and obstructive symptoms (hesitancy, incomplete emptying of the bladder, intermittency, weak stream).
 As demonstrated by a study conducted in Europe by Recordati on more than 800 patients, the administration of silodosin leads to an improvement in urine flow after only 2-6 hours and rapid relief from both obstructive and irritative symptoms in the course of 3-4 days.
 Symptom improvement is maintained during long term treatment.
 The safety and tolerability of silodosin has been assessed with positive results on 1,600 patients.

 The low incidence of orthostatic and vasodilatory side effects make it a well-tolerated treatment even in patients who take antihypertensive medication.
-In all the clinical studies conducted until now, Urorec[®] has been found to be highly effective, so much so that it is considered a valid and innovative alternative to treatments currently in use.
+In all the clinical studies conducted until now, Urorec® has been found to be highly effective, so much so that it is considered a valid and innovative alternative to treatments currently in use.
 Silodosin is the result of original research by the Japanese pharmaceutical company Kissei Pharmaceutical Co.
 Ltd. and was obtained under license by Recordati for the whole of Europe and a number of countries in the Middle East and Africa.
 The clinical development of the product was conducted by Recordati for its own markets.
-Recordati has successfully launched the drug in 28 countries including France, Germany, Italy, Spain, Russia and other CIS markets and Turkey.
+Recordati has successfully launched the drug in 30 countries including France, Germany, Italy, Spain, Russia and other CIS markets and Turkey.
+In 2015 the product was launched in Qatar, Azerbaijan and Tunisia where it achieved 7% share of the alpha blocker market in the first three months.
+Recently Recordati published the results of the SIRE clinical trial, conducted on more than 1,000 patients, which confirmed, in clinical practice, the efficacy of silodosin in reducing the most bothersome symptoms associated with BPH.
+A new clinical trial in urodynamics was initiated in order to evaluate the efficacy of silodosin on bladder outlet obstruction in patients with BPH.

-LIVAZO[®]/ALIPZA[®] (pitavastatin)
+VITAROS®/VIRIREC® (alprostadil)